Shock, sympathy, mockery: World reacts to President Trump's COVID-19 infection

 Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER!— Donald J. Trump (@realDonaldTrump) October 2, 2020

-The positive test reading for the leader of the world's largest economy adds more uncertainty to investors' worries, including how the infection might affect the Nov.
-3 election between Trump and Democrat Joe Biden.
-U.S. stock futures and Asian shares fell in the wake of the news.
-The future contracts for both the S&P 500 and the Dow industrials lost 1.9%.
-Oil prices also slipped.
-Stock prices in Japan and Australia tumbled.
+The positive test reading adds to investors' worries, especially about its effect on the Nov.
+3 election between the Republican president and Democrat Joe Biden.
+U.S. stock futures and most world markets fell on the news as did the price of oil.

+From India to Qatar to Mexico, world leaders were quick to offer official sympathy from the top, many in the form of tweets directly to Trump, while something approaching schadenfreude bubbled up from elsewhere.
+Trump is the most prominent on a growing list of powerful people who have contracted the virus, including many who were skeptical of the disease.

+"I'm sure that your inherent vitality, good spirits and optimism will help you cope with the dangerous virus," Russian President Vladimir Putin wrote in a direct message to Trump released by the Kremlin.

+Tokyo Gov. Yuriko Koike, speaking at a weekly news conference, did not mention Trump's reluctance to wear masks when asked about his infection, but she said the news "reminded me of how widely masks are worn in Japan."

+Major media across the globe played up the announcement, with bulletins crawling across TV screens in Paris and Rome, Seoul and Beijing.

 "To say this potentially could be a big deal is an understatement," Rabobank said in a commentary.
-"Anyway, everything now takes a backseat to the latest incredible twist in this U.S. election campaign."
+"Everything now takes a backseat to the latest incredible twist in this U.S. election campaign."

-World leaders and officials were quick to weigh in, and there was both sympathy and something approaching schadenfreude.

-Tokyo Gov. Yuriko Koike, speaking at a weekly news conference, did not mention Trump's reluctance to wear masks when asked about his infection, but she said the news "reminded me of how widely masks are worn in Japan."

-Major media across the globe also played up the announcement, with bulletins crawling across TV screens in Seoul, Tokyo, Taipei and Beijing.

 China's official Xinhua News Agency flashed the news, and an anchor on state broadcaster CCTV announced it; there was no immediate comment from the government Friday, the second day of an eight-day national holiday.

-The positive test result for Trump and his wife was the most searched topic in China - after news about the holiday - on the widely used social media app Weibo a few hours after the announcement, with most comments mocking or critical.
+The positive test result was the most searched topic in China on the widely used social media app Weibo for hours after the announcement, with most comments mocking or critical.

 One user darkly joked that Trump had finally tweeted something positive.

-The Chinese government has bristled at Trump's attempts to blame China, where the disease emerged, for the pandemic and called for global cooperation in fighting it, a message that has resonated with the public.
+The Chinese government has bristled at Trump's attempts to blame China, where the disease emerged, for the pandemic and called for global cooperation in fighting it.
+It's a message that has resonated with the public.

 Hu Xijin, the outspoken editor of the state-owned Global Times newspaper, tweeted in English that "President Trump and the first lady have paid the price for his gamble to play down the COVID-19."